zerocore-ai/zerodb/zerodb-design.md

 - The client (or some initial node) selects a new coordinator from the replica set; ideally randomly.

+#### Read

+- The coordinator sends a read request to its replica set
+- The coordinator expects a quorum read ack
+- The coordinator determines what the latest data is

 #### Write

 - The coordinator sends a write request to its replica set